mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab8/readme.md

 SQL injections are malicious code in SQL statements.
 The most simple way to reduce security threats to a Database is simply to limit access to the Database.
 At my office, I use SQL everyday, but I only have permissions to view information in limited amounts.
 Making sure that permissions, access, and data available to people (employee or not) should prohibit unwanted attacks.

+Ethical andLegal Implications

+The purpose of a 'Code of Ethics' is to create a guideline for acceptable behaviors.
+The ACM created a code for computing discipline because there are new ethical waters that have created questions with the development of technology.

+There are differences between a 'Code of Ethics' and an 'AUP'.
+A code of ethics is voluntary.
+Agreement to adhere to the rules has very little consequence except possibly being removed from a group.
+An AUP is mandatory to agree to it before you can use any tools owned by an organization.
+If you break the rules, your permissions to these tools can be revoked.

+I chose to read the Code of Conduct located on my employers intranet.
+There is really nothing worth noting.
+It is basically standard.
+We are not allowed on inappropriate websites and should not be surfing the web all day.
+Really, the code of conduct does not surprise me at all.